 17 Key reporting mechanisms to Members on Service Plans will continue to be through the two mid-year monitoring reports and the final year results.
 These reports will address the progress made on the targets.

 Recommendations

-The Executive Member is asked to approve the Service Plans proposals for Neighbourhood Services for 2007/8.
+That the Advisory Panel advise the Executive Member to approve the Service Plans proposals for Neighbourhood Services for 2007/8.

 Reason: To monitor and review performance in this portfolio area.

 Contact Details